BattModels/Automation-EV-Range/readme.txt

 NOTES ON REPRODUCIBILITY
 --------------------------------------------------

-The results of the Monte Carlo analysis presented in the paper can be reproduced by running the Monte Carlo code provided in MATLAB/Octave.
+The Monte Carlo analysis presented in the paper can be reproduced by running the Monte Carlo code provided in MATLAB/Octave.
 Simply save the velocity profiles in the same directory as the provided code and run the code in MATLAB/Octave.
 On a MacBook Air the simulations take roughly 30 minutes to complete in MATLAB.